flakeparadigm/socialist/plans.md

 * Smart lists that people might be interested in
 * Sharing tool that recommends what friends might be interested in your entry
 * Ways to handle adding the same entry multiple times to a list
+* Users can search for entries they have "complete"